ropensci/biomartr/README.md

 Using a comparative approach these genomes provide us with new insights on how biological information is encoded on the molecular level and how this information changes over evolutionary time.

-The first step, however, of any genome based study is to retrieve genomes from databases.
-To automate the retrieval process on a meta-genomic scale, the `biomartr` package provides interface functions for genomic sequence retrieval and functional annotation retrieval.
+The first step, however, of any genome based study is to retrieve genomes and their annotation from databases.
+To automate the retrieval process of this information on a meta-genomic scale, the `biomartr` package provides interface functions for genomic sequence retrieval and functional annotation retrieval.
 The major aim of `biomartr` is to facilitate computational reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.
 In addition, `biomartr` aims to address the `genome version crisis`.
 With `biomartr` users can now control and be informed about the genome versions they retrieve automatically.
 Many large scale genomics studies lack this information and thus, reproducibility and data interpretation become nearly impossible when documentation of genome version information gets neglected.

-In detail, `biomartr` automates genome, proteome, CDS, GFF (annotation), genome assembly quality, and metagenome project data retrieval from the major biological databases such as [NCBI RefSeq](https://www.ncbi.nlm.nih.gov/refseq/), [NCBI Genbank](https://www.ncbi.nlm.nih.gov/genbank/), [ENSEMBL](https://www.ensembl.org/index.html), [ENSEMBLGENOMES](http://ensemblgenomes.org), and [UniProt](http://www.uniprot.org).
+In detail, `biomartr` automates genome, proteome, CDS, RNA, Repeats, GFF/GTF (annotation), genome assembly quality, and metagenome project data retrieval from the major biological databases such as [NCBI RefSeq](https://www.ncbi.nlm.nih.gov/refseq/), [NCBI Genbank](https://www.ncbi.nlm.nih.gov/genbank/), [ENSEMBL](https://www.ensembl.org/index.html), [ENSEMBLGENOMES](http://ensemblgenomes.org), and [UniProt](http://www.uniprot.org).
 Furthermore, an interface to the [Ensembl Biomart](www.ensembl.org/biomart) database allows users to retrieve functional annotation for genomic loci using a novel and organism centric search strategy.
 In addition, users can [download entire databases](https://github.com/HajkD/biomartr/blob/master/vignettes/Database_Retrieval.Rmd) such as `NCBI RefSeq`, `NCBI nr`, `NCBI nt`, `NCBI Genbank`, etc. as well as `ENSEMBL` and `ENSEMBLGENOMES` with only one command.